tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-06-step-4-build-automation-using-fake.markdown

 ### Cleaning the build directory

 Just a like any other build process, the first step is to clear build the directory.
 Fake follows the same convention of MsBuild's [Targets](http://msdn.microsoft.com/en-us/library/ms171462.aspx).
 Defining targets in Fake is less verbose compare to its MsBuild's counterpart.
-As a matter of fact, it is a fsharp function that take two arguments, the name of the target and a function which defines the target.
+As a matter of fact, it is a fsharp function that take two parameters, the name of the target and a function which defines the target.

 Since it is a script file we need to add reference to the **FakeLib.dll** before writing the actual code.